Ameren Corporation

 Scan Results

 Daily timeframeAmeren Corporation, together with its subsidiaries, operates as a public utility holding company in the United States.
-The $29.88B market capitalization puts AEE squarely in large-cap range for its industry.
+At a $30.87B market cap, Ameren Corporation ranks as a large-cap company within utilities.
 The company operates through four segments: Ameren Missouri, Ameren Illinois Electric Distribution, Ameren Illinois Natural Gas, and Ameren Transmission.

 Market Cap